 In order to demonstrate the increase, Applicants are instructed to submit a copy of the original loan documents for the loan that is being refinanced in addition to loan documents for the new loan.
 If the original loan documents for the refinanced loan are not available, Applicants may submit other internal documentation that demonstrates the increase and that proceeds were used to pay off an existing loan with the Applicant.
-Transactions submitted without supporting documentation that clearly demonstrates the increase and that proceeds and that clearly demonstrates the increase and that the proceeds were used to pay off an existing loan with the Applicant.
+Transactions submitted without supporting documentation that clearly demonstrates the increase and that the proceeds were used to pay off an existing loan with the Applicant will be disqualified.